redis/docs/content/develop/connect/clients/dotnet.md

 ITimeSeriesCommands ts = db.TS();
 ```

-### Multiplexing

-Although example code typically works with a single connection,
-real-world code often uses multiple connections at the same time.
-Opening and closing connections repeatedly is inefficient, so it is best
-to manage open connections carefully to avoid this.

-Several other
-Redis client libraries use *connection pools* to reuse a set of open
-connections efficiently.
-NRedisStack uses a different approach called
-*multiplexing*, which sends all client commands and responses over a
-single connection.
-NRedisStack manages multiplexing for you automatically.
-This gives high performance without requiring any extra coding.

 ## Connect to a Redis cluster

 To connect to a Redis cluster, you just need to specify one or all cluster endpoints in the client configuration: